Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 Syracuse Stats and Trends

-- Syracuse has played 11 games, with eight wins against the spread.

-- The Orange have been underdogs by 13 points or more once this season and covered the spread.
+- This season, the Orange won ATS in their only game as an underdog of 13 points or more.

-- Syracuse's games this season have gone over the total in five out of 11 opportunities (45.5%).
+- Syracuse's games this season have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Syracuse is 5-0 against the spread and 3-2 overall in games when it scores more than 24.1 points.
+- Syracuse is 5-0 against the spread and 3-2 overall when the team notches more than 24.1 points.

 - In games that Syracuse churns out more than 363.9 yards, the team is 5-0 against the spread and 3-2 overall.